SungardAS/condensation/README.md

 **New in 0.3.0**

-Instead of including particles within a traditional CloudFormation tempalte the introduction of a layout supports capturing helper output and adding it to the correct section.
+Instead of including particles within a traditional CloudFormation template the introduction of a layout supports capturing helper output and adding it to the correct section.
 Helpers within a layout do not have to to be in any specific order.